SAP-archive/C4CODATAAPIDEVGUIDE/README.md

 Please follow the steps below to receive a CSRF token:

-1. Perform an HTTP GET to the service end-point (e.g. retrieve the service document end-point `https://myNNNNNN.crm.ondemand.com/sap/c4c/odata/v1/c4codata/`) with the HTTP header
+* First, perform an HTTP GET to the service end-point (e.g. retrieve the service document end-point `https://myNNNNNN.crm.ondemand.com/sap/c4c/odata/v1/c4codata/`) with the HTTP header

 ```
 	X-CSRF-Token: Fetch
 ```

-2. After a successful call, the C4C server will respond with the expected response payload and a CSRF token response in the respective response `X-CSRF-Token`.
+* After a successful call, the C4C server will respond with the expected response payload and a CSRF token response in the respective response `X-CSRF-Token`.
 Here is an example CSRF Token returned as part of the response header

 ```
 	x-csrf-token: Xi6wOfG-O55Wt8ZkhYW0eA==
 ```

 The token value retrieved above needs to be used for subsequent modifying HTTP requests (like POST/PUT/PATCH).